 When you retire?
 When the business takes off?
 What if it won’t?
 Success is a journey.
 Success is not giving up.
 And mostly – enjoying the journey.

 If you enjoy the process, the results don’t matter that much.

 What if you change your mind in a few months and now, instead of playing the guitar, you want to be a chess player.
 Nothing wrong with it.
 But wouldn’t it be nice if you really enjoyed your guitar playing learning process and looked back at it fondly?

 Instead of feeling like a failure, you would be so glad you took on that journey and enriched your life and skills repertoire in the process 🙂

 If you focus on the process, suddenly, things don’t seem to be complicated or laborious.
 You will find yourself more relaxed, joyous, excited – just happier.

 And as I am writing this post, I set myself a big goal as well.
 And I do at times feel overwhelmed questioning whether I can achieve it.

-    Except, I decided to follow my own advice and really enjoy the process.
-I truly believe that this is the best way to achieve your goals.
+Except, I decided to follow my advice and enjoy the process.
+I genuinely believe that this is the best way to achieve your goals.
 I want to enjoy every minute of discovery.
-I want to see where this journey will take me, and what I will learn but mostly – who I can become.
+I want to see where this journey will take me and what I will learn but mainly – who I can become.